Company logo | Codica

 The platform uses featured listings to promote particular items from sellers.
 Also, the website shows thematic ads.
 As the ads promote marine vessels, the buyers are interested in them.

 We care about each project and use our knowledge to bring your marketplace to success.
-Check our portfolio to see how we delivered this marketplace for boats and other platforms.
+Check our portfolio to see how we delivered this marketplace for boats as well as many other platforms.

 Takeaways